-- A project grant applied for by a Principal Investigator to fund a project for 2-3 years duration to be carried out by a Post-Doctoral researcher, or PHD student - A Myotubular Trust fellowship basic science (3-4 years duration), where the scientist has identified a group that he or she wants to work with Award is made to a named individual
+- A project grant applied for by a Principal Investigator to fund a project for 2-3 years duration to be carried out by a Post-Doctoral researcher, or PHD student - A Myotubular Trust fellowship basic science (3-4 years duration), where the scientist has identified a group that he or she wants to work with.
+Award is made to a named individual.

-In particular, we would like to encourage the application of new technologies to research into centronuclear and myotubular myopathy; interventional trials; and those which may involve collaboration between different medical disciplines and / or different research institutions.
-We are also willing to consider applications which involve joint funding with other organisations.
+In particular we would like to encourage the application of new technologies to research into centronuclear and myotubular myopathy; interventional trials; studies that shed light on genotype/phenotype inter-relationships and collaboration between different medical disciplines and/or different research institutions.
+We are also willing to consider applications which involve joint funding of new projects with other organisations.